 In November 2006, almost two years after its founding in February 2005, Google acquired YouTube for a then-hefty price of $1.65 billion.

-In Feb 2020, Google reported that YouTube generated $15 billion from advertisements alone in 2019 ( Youtube has various other income streams, which we will discuss below ), contributing 10% to Google’s total 2019 revenue.
+In the 2020 annual report, Google reported that YouTube generated $19.7 billion from advertisements alone in 2019 (Youtube generates revenue through other income streams as well, which we will discuss below), contributing 10.83% to Google’s total 2020 revenue.